 Drag and Drop for Angular components

-Drag and drop is a feature of a user interface that allows users to select an item or items and then move them to a different location or onto another interface element by “dragging” the selected item(s) with a pointing device (such as a mouse) and then “dropping” them at the desired location.
+Drag and drop is a user interface feature that allows users to select one or more items, move them to a different location, and place them onto another interface element.
+This interaction is performed by “dragging” the selected items with a pointing device (such as a mouse) and then “dropping” them at the desired destination.

 Draggable